-All institutions and agencies should incorporate revisions to the TAC 216 Companion Guide and best practices for the next calendar year into their project management practices.
+All institutions and agencies should finish incorporating the new TAC 216 Companion Guide and best practices into their project management tools and practices.

 Mid-Cycle Review Process

 Although the Companion Guide is scheduled to be reviewed biennially, the Chair of the A&M System Executive IT Council may ask for a mid-cycle review based on annual member feedback.
 Please see the Effectiveness of Project Management Practices section for more information.